 In the last couple of decades, The Roofing Professionals Westside has been the ‘Ghost busters’ of the Sydney roof repair game.
 When luck runs out and all else fails, it is time to call in the roofers who are silly enough to guarantee stopping a roof leak – or MORE than your money back.

 The rain arrived in Sydney with a vengeance.
 It started on Friday 7th February.
 The skylight in my lounge room started leaking.
 I had to wait for a lull and armed with a raincoat and umbrella, gingerly climbed onto my roof to clear the leaf debris from the flashing at the base of the skylight.

-My wife was not impressed with the ‘roof repair expert’ who couldn’t even stop his own skylight from leaking.
+My wife was not impressed with the ‘roof repair expert from The Roofing Professionals Westside’ who couldn’t even stop his own skylight from leaking.
 But she quickly changed her mind when the steady drip from the hole in the ceiling (beside the skylight) stopped for good.

 “…Australia’s weather agency said 391.6mm of rain had fallen in the past four days in Sydney, more than three times the average rainfall for February…” reported by BBC news on Sydney storms.

 Over 120 homeowners who needed urgent roof repairs reached out through my website from that weekend’s rains.
 And if the other 100 or so roofing contractors in Sydney received a similar number of enquiries, that would have translated to over 10,000 roof leaks in Sydney over a 4 day period.
 There were a lot of leaking roofs that needed repairing.